sarumanplaysguitar/panoptes3D/README.md

 ###### Lights

-- Trying to largely rely on dynamic ambient lighting + fog, and minimize reliance on directional lights which can be slow.
+- Trying to largely rely on dynamic ambient lighting + fog, as well as image-based lighting from an HDR image, while minimizing reliance on directional lights (sun and moon) which can be slow.
 - Light from the sun should always be warm; light from the moon should be cool; ambient light is from the sky and should therefore match its average hue.
+- Discard/hide lights that are below the ground plane

 #### Asset creation: 3D models